bit3/packer/README.md

 The [`default.yml`](src/default.yml) contains the default configuration.

 The `package.yml` contains the package configuration, for your project.
+This one should be added to your repository.

 The `package.local.yml` contains system / environment specific configuration (like paths to binaries).
+This one should not be added to your repository.

 They will be loaded in this order and merged into each other.
 That means in general you `package.yml` contains the package information, while the `package.local.yml` contains paths to the binaries on your system.

+**Convenience:** If you want to provide a `package.local.yml` that works for your team, for example all use the same system environment, put a `package.local.yml.dist` with system environment specific settings into you repository.
+You should not overcharge the `package.yml` with system environment specific settings!

 `package.yml` reference
 -----------------------